Bierlein government: Significance

 While Austria has a directly elected president who is legally allowed to appoint anybody he sees fit as Chancellor, the National Council's ability to pass a motion of no confidence means that Austrian governments effectively still require confidence and supply, like in purely parliamentary democracies.
 Even though coalition governments have, in the past, often failed, they usually remained in office until the next government was elected and appointed.
 A technocratic government was sometimes mentioned as a possible alternative to partisan coalition governments, but beyond the occasional appointment of independent experts to select ministries, the idea was dismissed as unrealistic due to aforementioned confidence requirements.

 The removal of Sebastian Kurz from office marked the first time in the history of Austria that a successful motion of no confidence was passed against an entire government at once.
 President Van der Bellen was forced to appoint a new government, but there were no other feasible coalitions, and the new election date was already set for late September.
 With votes from the opposition, including the ousted Freedom Party, it was even moved to a later date than what was proposed by Kurz' People's Party.
-It was therefore no a surprise when Van der Bellen, again for the first time in Austria, used his powers to appoint an independent chancellor.
+It was therefore not a surprise when Van der Bellen, again for the first time in Austria, used his powers to appoint an independent chancellor.

 Bierlein was the first chancellor not affiliated with either one of the major parties, the Austrian People's Party and the Social Democratic Party of Austria.
 She was also the first female chancellor, and the first independent chancellor, to have been appointed following a successful motion of no confidence.